eyneill777/SeeShell/README.md

 # SeeShell

 SeeShell consists of two parts, a webserver (back end) and an android application (front end).
-The webserver client consists of an API, a MySQL Database, and a data lake containing seashell images.
+The server consists of an API, a MySQL Database, and a data lake containing seashell images.
 TODO write about client after specific technologies are decided.

 ## Server Setup:
 ### Environment Setup: